 What About Medicare for Maine Seniors and People With Disabilities?

 Medicare is a federal health insurance program that covers most seniors over the age of 65 and younger adults with disabilities.
-As of 2018, over 335,000 Mainers (or one-quarter of the population) had Medicare Part A (hospital insurance) and Part B (medical insurance).21
+As of 2020, over 345,000 Mainers (or one-quarter of the population) had enrolled in Original Medicare or Medicare Advantage

 You can also buy individual Part D prescription drug plans from private insurers, especially if you choose to get Part A and Part B coverage through Original Medicare.
 As of 2018, more than 145,000 Maine residents have a standalone Part D plan.23